fxg42/npc-scroll/README.md

 # NPC Scroll

-Fantasy Grounds extension for the 5E ruleset that enables using the mouse wheel to change the some offensive abilities in the combat tracker.
+Fantasy Grounds extension for the 5E ruleset that enables using the mouse wheel to change the some "offense" abilities in the combat tracker.

 ### How to